-Other income (expense), net consists primarily of interest expense related to our notes payable and interest income driven by the interest accruing on cash and past due insurance balances.
+Other income (expense), net consists primarily of interest expense related to our notes payable and interest income driven by the interest accruing on cash and cash equivalents and past due insurance balances.
 We do not accrue interest on a majority of past due customer accounts receivable balances.